As I travel life’s road, I realize, the path I view in the windshield is considerably shorter than the path I glimpse in the rear-view mirror.

 The thirty-five-year-old me viewed the future as full of possibilities.
-Unfulfilled in what I had, or where I was, always searching, always seeking for that which would be next.
+Unfulfilled in what I had or where I was, always searching, always seeking for that which would be next.

 Educated via experience, and as I stated earlier, the realization that the distance of the road ahead is ever decreasing, the dreams of youth are replaced with the sometimes stark realities of life.

-What was thought necessary for happiness is now known to be untrue.
+What was thought was necessary for happiness in now known to be untrue.
 My past self, planned for months and years into the future.
 My current self makes no life plans past the moment.
 My past self, thought in grandiose ideals, hoping for a day when, if I worked hard enough, I would attain…… My current self, as I turn in for the night, hopes that I wake rested and healthy for the next – and some nights, hope I simply wake the next morning.

-For my past self, even grand accomplishments were never enough.
+My past self, even grand accomplishments were never enough.
 My current self, revels in the small gifts bestowed upon by life.